stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 The .o file produced by gcc contains `.text`, `.data` and `.bss` sections.
 Each section is mapped to program memory once per process.

- .text - contains program code
+ - `.text` - contains program code
- .data - static and non static initialized variable values .bss  - static and non static non-initialized variables .got  - for PIC access to variables, created during link time
+ - `.data` - static and non static initialized variable values
+ - `.bss`  - static and non static non-initialized variables
+ - `.got`  - the [global offset table](https://en.wikipedia.org/wiki/Global_Offset_Table) used to access variables, created during link time.
+It is populated during runtime.

 When we get to binaries that use TLS we will also have `.tdata` and `.tbss`.
 Each section is dynamically allocated into the process heap during runtime once per each thread.

- .tdata - static and non static initialized thread local variables .tbss  - static and non static non-initialized thread local variables
+ `.tdata` - static and non static initialized thread local variables `.tbss`  - static and non static non-initialized thread local variables

 ## TLS memory layout